datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A person who oversees the details related to the publication format of the resource
+**Description:** A person who oversees the details related to the publication format of the resource.

 **Usage Notes:** Note: if the Editor is to be credited in place of multiple creators, the Editor’s name may be supplied as Creator, with “(Ed.)” appended to the name.